MOONLAPSED/COGNIC/README.md

 - **#YAGNI**: You Aren't Gonna Need It, avoiding unnecessary features or complexity.
 - **#IntuitionBuilding**: Developing an understanding and familiarity with the project's domain.
 - **#LocalAI**: It is designed to be used as a local alternative to OpenAI's API.
+- **#Zettelkasten**: A cognitive information architecture employed by LogSeq, easily modeled as a graph-type object with elements and edges between elements.
+- **#Zettel**: To "Zettle" is an NLP function, it usually involves sending to stdout a formatted utf-8 string to be copy and pasted into the user's LogSeq Zettelkasten.

 Xonsh Python REPL on server for use by client